MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-task.md

 1. Select **Send**.

 > [!NOTE]
 > There is always a disclaimer available in the response about the summary.
+Also, there is a link to the job status API in the *Location* header.

 ## List video summaries